 Thank you for your continued interest and support of ARF.
 Our shelter animals are our top priority.
-Please review our new adoption process.
+Please review our current adoption process.
 Available animals may be viewed online or in person.
 Appointments are not necessary.
-Adoption hours are Wednesday through Sunday, 12-6 pm.

 ARF requires staff, volunteers, and visitors to follow all current safety recommendations from Contra Costa Health Services.